Just the FAQs

 Why do most non-proprietary members have to pay?

-We asked social members to contribute to the Fitness Center, so we found it equitable to do the same in this instance, given that Social, YP, and Legacy members will use all of the facilities in question, including the driving range.
+We asked social members to contribute to the Fitness Center, so we found it equitable to do the same in this instance, given that Social, YP, and Legacy members will use all the facilities included in the project.

 Why do social members start paying later?